JustinBilleci/learning-progress/README.md

 *February 27th, 2024*

 Twelfth Log: Initialized some code and created the repository for the JS intro course. not much but another busy day, glad I could do some more. :)

+*February 28th, 2024*

+Thirteenth Log: Updated some code in my "portfolio" repository, I have high high hopes for my coding future as well as high hopes for my future job search.
+If you're reading this I hope you have a great day!